Giveth/giveth-docs/dapps/GIVpower.md

 A project's current rank in turn affects the percentage of GIVbacks new donors will receive from donating it.
 The top ranked project can yield up to 80% GIVbacks matching while a verified project with no rank (i.e. no GIVpower behind it) will yield 50%.
 To determine the GIVbacks factor for every project between the top and bottom ranks we take the spread, or the difference between the maximum and minimum [GIVbacks factor](./givbacks.md#rank--calculation), and divide that by the number of ranked projects we have at the end of every round, from this we can find the unique GIVbacks factor for every ranked project.

 Every project from the bottom to the top rank will receive incrementally more GIVbacks matching.
 This means that, no matter what a project’s current rank is, boosting it with GIVpower can always make a difference.
+The maximum percentage of GIVbacks that each project may yield for the current round is displayed on their project's page.

  You can read more about [GIVbacks here](./givbacks.md).